SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/create.md

 # Create a new dashboard

 In the Dashboard screen you can have multiple dashboard tabs to display any number of charts and statistics.
 When you create your own dashboard, you can also choose whether you want to share it with others.

-## Create new dashboard tab in Standard CRM
+## Create new dashboard tab

 Watch this video or follow the steps below to learn how to add new dashboard tabs to SuperOffice CRM (video length – 4:29):